 It is advisable to keep your journal next to you and write everything you remember as soon as you come out of the meditation.

-It’s not necessary to have a separate notebook for the different types of journal.
+Having separate notebooks for the different types of journals is not necessary.
 You can keep all your journal writing in one place or you can have multiple notebooks.

 The choice is yours.